asavinov/bistro/core/README.md

 # Bistro: calculate-accumulate-link

-Bistro is a Java library for column-oriented data processing.
-Its unique distribuishing feature is that data processing is described as operations with columns and can be characterized as Calculate-Accumulate-Link (CAL) because of the three column operations.
-Formally, this means that data transformations are represented as a graph of operations with functions rather then a graph of operations with sets in other formalisms.
-It is also opposed to the map-reduce data processing paradigm because instead of the map and reduce set operations it uses three column operations: calculate, accumulate and link.
-The formal basis for the Bistro column-oriented data processing engine is a novel data model called the concept-oriented model.
+*Bistro* is a novel, general purpose, light-weight data processing engine which changes the way data is being processed.
+It going to be as simple as a spreadsheet and as powerful as SQL.
+At its core, it relies on a *column-oriented* data representation and processing engine which is unique in that its logic is described as a DAG of *column operations* as opposed to table operations in most other frameworks.
+Computations in Bistro are performed by *evaluating* columns which have custom definitions in terms of other columns.
+Bistro provides three column definition (operation) types: calculate columns, link columns and accumulate columns.
+This novel *calculate-link-accumulate* (CLA) data processing paradigm is an alternative to conventional SQL-like languages, map-reduce and other set-oriented approaches.
+Formally, Bistro is an implementation of the *concept-oriented model* (COM) where the main unit of representation and processing is that of a function.
+An advantage of this model is that it does not use such operations as join and group-by which are known to be error-prone, difficult to comprehend, require high expertise and might be inefficient when applied to analytical data processing workloads.
 As a general purpose engine, Bistro can be applied to many problems like data integration, data migration, extract-transform-load (ETL), big data processing, stream analytics, big data processing.

 # How it works